Optical disc packaging: Paper or Tyvek sleeve

 The simplest, least expensive package is a paper envelope.
-More expensive versions add a transparent window to the envelope allowing the disc label to be seen.
-The envelope can also be made out of spun-bonded polyethylene (trade-named Tyvek) which is stronger and lighter than paper and is resistant to moisture.
+More expensive versions add a transparent window to the envelope, allowing the disc label to be seen.
+The envelope can also be made out of spun-bonded polyethylene (trade-named Tyvek), which is stronger and lighter than paper and is resistant to moisture.

 Q Pack

 The Q Pack was developed by the Queens Group Inc. in the mid-1990s as an alternative to regular CD jewel cases.
-(The Queens Group was purchased by Shorewood Packaging, who are part of International Paper).
+(The Queens Group was purchased by Shorewood Packaging, which is part of International Paper.)
 The Q Pack does not have a snap-in tray like a regular jewel case.
 It is characterized by the corrugated raised area where the top hinges to the back.
-Since Q Pack cases are not transparent, generally cover art is applied as a decal to the cover.
+Since Q Pack cases are not transparent, generally, cover art is applied as a decal to the cover.
 Decals can also be applied to the inside front, on the tray underneath the hub and the back cover.
-A slot for an insert booklet is found inside the front cover as on typical jewel cases.
+A slot for an insert booklet is inside the front cover, as in typical jewel cases.